 One account of his life says that he went to the home of Prince Vladimir of Rostov on a Sunday and asked a servant for a drink of water.
 He did so with a specific purpose: he had entreated God to bless Prince Vladimir so that he would govern justly.
 He had in mind Christ's words: "Whoever gives you a cup of water to drink because you bear the name of Christ, will by no means lose his reward" (Mark 9:41).

 The servant gave him nothing, haughtily and hurriedly dismissing him.
 There was no time for beggars, because everyone was busy preparing a special dinner, to which the local archbishop had been invited.

-As the guests sat at table that evening, the butler discovered a serious problem: the wine containers were completely empty.
+As the guests sat down at the table that evening, the butler discovered a serious problem: the wine containers were completely empty.
 He nervously whispered the bad news into the prince's ear.

 A moment later he had vanished, but the wine containers were full to the brim.
 The prince and his household never again forgot the blessing that offering a cup of water can bestow.

-On this day we read Acts 14: 6-18, about a man unable from birth to walk, who is part of the crowd listening to Paul's preaching.
+In Acts 14: 6-18 we read about a man unable from birth to walk, who is part of the crowd listening to Paul's preaching.
 This man, too, would probably have been an outcast.
 But Paul looks "intently" at him, perceives his faith, and miraculously heals him.